DEGREES

 The Master of Arts in Biblical Studies forms men and women to serve the Church’s “biblical apostolate” (Verbum Domini §75) in the academy, Catholic seminaries and schools, or other ecclesial settings.
 The program offers advanced training in biblical languages, the tools of contemporary scholarship, and the interpretive principles and aims handed down by the Church’s tradition of reading Scripture.

-The Master of Arts in Biblical Studies is a two-year, 48-credit-hour program available to full-time students at the Augustine Institute’s campus in Greenwood Village, Colorado.
-The program’s entrance requirements are:
+The Master of Arts in Biblical Studies is a two-year, 48-credit-hour program available to full-time students at the Augustine Institute’s campus in St. Louis, Missouri.

-• an undergraduate degree in a related field or, if not, a demonstrably strong formation in humanities, philosophy, and theology;
+• an undergraduate degree in a related field or a demonstrably strong formation in humanities, philosophy, and theology;

 • a competitive GRE score;